 Know Your Niche Inside Out

 Just because you’ll be appealing to a smaller group of people, doesn’t mean that you can be lazy when it comes to researching it.
 As a matter of fact, having a very specialized item can make it even more difficult when trying to figure out who your ideal customer is.
 It’s not enough to know their age, marital status, and income.
-You will need to have a deeper understanding of granular attributes that might influence their buying decisions.
+You will need to have a more profound understanding of granular attributes that might influence their buying decisions.

 For example, Vermont Wooden Toys, an artisanal wooden toy shop, doesn’t have a top-of-the-line website and most of the orders are fulfilled by phone.
-And this works perfectly for them since this is what sellers of old-time toys look for; an authentic connection without the bells and whistles.
+And this works perfectly for them, since this is what sellers of old-time toys look for; an authentic connection without the bells and whistles.
 This is what understanding your client base is about.

 Go to Events